Kfar Etzion massacre: Massacre

 In the Israeli mainstream version, when the hopelessness of their position became undeniable on May 13, dozens of defenders, the haverim, of Kfar Etzion laid down their arms and assembled in the courtyard, where they suddenly began to be shot at.
 Those not slain in the first volleys of fire pushed past the Arabs, and either escaped to hide, or gathered their weapons, and were hunted down.
 The number of people killed and the perpetrators, the Arab legion or local village irregulars or both, are in dispute.
 According to one account, the main group of about 50 defenders were surrounded by a large number of Arab irregulars, who shouted "Deir Yassin!" and ordered the Jews to sit down, stand up, and sit down again, when suddenly someone opened fire on the Jews with a machine gun and others joined in the killing.
 Those Jews not immediately cut down tried to run away but were pursued.
 According to Meron Benvenisti, hand grenades were thrown into a cellar, killing a group of 50 who were hiding there.
 The building was blown up.

 According to other sources, 20 women hiding in a cellar were killed.
 David Ohana writes that 127 Israeli fighters were killed on the last day.

 Arab losses during the two day battle, according to a Haganah estimate, numbered 69: 42 irregulars, and 27 legionnaires.
 A number of Israeli histories of the Kfar Etzion massacre (such as Levi, 1986, Isseroff, 2005) state that the defenders had put out the white flag and lined up to surrender in front of the school building of the German monastery.
 An Arab version recounts that a white flag was flown, and drew the Arabs into a trap where they were fired on.
 Benny Morris cites a Legion officer's statement that the defenders had not formally surrendered, that some resistance continued, with shooting at Arabs, after others had surrendered, that local villagers shot legionnaires trying to defend prisoners, and that legionnaires had to shoot some villagers engaged in the killings.
-The figure of 127 fatalities appears to include both those who surrendered only to be slain, and the defenders who had been killed in battle over 12–13 May.
+The figure of 127 fatalities among the kibbutzniks and Haganah defenders appears to include 15 who were killed after having surrendered, and the defenders who had been killed in battle over 12–13 May.

 In another account, after the 133 defenders had assembled, they were photographed by a man in a kaffiyeh, and then an armored car apparently belonging to the Arab Legion opened fire with its machine gun, and then Arab irregulars joined in.
 A group of defenders managed to crawl into the cellar of the monastery, where they defended themselves until a large number of grenades were thrown into the cellar.
 The building was then blown up and collapsed on them.

 About 129 persons died in the battle and its aftermath.
 Only three of the remaining Kfar Etzion residents and one Palmach member survived.
 According to their own testimony, the circumstances of their survival were as follows.